 Validate, validate, validate.
 Just as important as recreating and tuning based upon proof is validating that the tuning change had the desired effect.
 Did it indeed impact scalability in a positive way?
 Often, performance engineers test out theories.
 And sometimes, the validation stage will cause a change to be reverted.
 It’s ok that not every change will make it to production.
 The key is to use a very scientific approach in which you prove the result as well as the requirement.

 I hope you gleaned some pearls of wisdom.

-Creating the load and emulating production workload is a means to end – you obviously need to create the load before you can capacity plan or understand the scalability of the deployment.
+Creating the load and emulating production workload is a means to end – you need to create the load before you can get a capacity plan or understand the scalability of the deployment.
 But it is the skills in performance analysis that are most valuable.
 The performance engineer who walks into a project, takes the lead, wastes no time in learning the environment, creates and/or executes the realistic tests, identifies current capacity, isolates and alleviates bottlenecks, documents results, mentors the juniors, and clearly and effectively communicates with everyone from developers on up to the CIO/CTO’s, is truly a GOLD MINE.

 Becoming a true performance engineer is no easy task, but it’s well worth the effort!